 Over the past few seasons we’ve realized that the only way to get to the MCLA tourney outside of winning the SELC title is to schedule a strong OOC lineup against some of the best and most decorated teams in the MCLA’s short history.
 Being from the “East Coast” we not only have the added mileage of traveling west working against us, but an understandable west coast bias, because west of the Mississippi is where the MCLA calls home.

 In regards to whether or not I think we should have made the tournament for the 3rd year in a row or not, of course I do.
 Outside of the VaTech loss in the SELC tourney (which involved a myriad of factors), I thought that our performance against BYU (L 17-11) and CU (W 12-4) on their home turfs in front of rowdy and passionate crowds was a great indicator of the type of team we were and the level of play we were capable of playing at.

 Looking back, playing 3 games in 5 days at an elevation other than sea level was probably not the best for us.
 CSU knew not to take us lightly after our victory over the Buffs, and sure enough 18 hours after winning in Boulder we fell to the Rams.
 Oddly enough, we lost every game we played during the day, 3 out of our 4 losses total.
 The huge FSU 18-7 win at home in front of close to 2000+ fans was a great game, but in hindsight I wonder if it affected our mind set for the conference tourney.
 Enough about the Gators though.

-So what do I think about the MCLA’s selection for the 2009 tournament?
+So what do I think about the MCLA National Tournament selection for 2009?